seankhliao/mono/src/blog/12024-01-15-practical-tpm2.md

 (and devices are bound to the hardware).

-Typically, you might hear about TPMs in the context of (remote) attestation, where sofware can prove the platform was started from a known state.
+Typically, you might hear about TPMs in the context of (remote) attestation, where software can prove the platform was started from a known state.
 This works through the cooperation of the formware, BIOS, and OS, to report data during the boot process as it's loaded/executed to the TPM, which records `sha(old_state + sha(new_data))` into Platform Configuration Registers (PCRs).